Login with Patreon

 Just like that, the elf slumped on the floor.

 Harry frowned.
-If this continued, Wally would soon die.
+At this rate, Wally would soon die.

 Nyx slithered out of his skin and curiously nudged the fallen elf with her scaly snout.